-Sample:

 MIND discussed the problem with the customer and after analyzing the business problem, it was determined that Amazon Kinesis Data Firehose would fit the business problem.
 Solution flow proposed consisted of the following steps.

 With the access to full AWS WAF logs, we currently have the ability to analyze all the logs generated by AWS WAF while it’s protects the web applications.
 In addition, Amazon Kinesis Data Firehose is used to forward these logs to Amazon Simple Storage Service (Amazon S3) for the purpose of archival, and to Amazon Elasticsearch Service for further analysis which is then represented in Kibana as dashboard.